 CEO SUMMARY: One association representing pathologists says new payment rates that Anthem, Inc., is introducing in 14 states do not cover the costs of performing anatomic pathology and clinical lab testing for the tests in question.
 Another association says the steep payment cuts threaten the viability of small and rural pathology groups.
 State-by-state, Anthem is

 Tag: clinical laboratory tests

-This is an excerpt from a 3,200-word article in the December 19 issue of THE DARK REPORT.
-The complete article is available for a limited time to all readers, and available at all times to paid members of the Dark Intelligence Group.
+This is an excerpt from a 1,900-word article in the April 29, 2019 issue of THE DARK REPORT.
+The full article is available to members of The Dark Intelligence Group.

 CEO SUMMARY: A new UnitedHealthCare (UHC) preferred lab network will launch July 1 with seven lab companies.
 In an April 22 announcement, UHC said physicians and

 CEO SUMMARY: UnitedHealthcare will launch a new preferred laboratory network with seven lab companies on July 1.
 In an April 22 announcement, UHC said physicians and consumers may continue to use its existing network of more than 300 labs currently in-network.
 One goal is to give patients a choice of labs based on price with